gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-drawing-multiple-things.md

 If you haven't read them I suggest you start there.

-One of the most common questions after first getting something up in WebGL is how do I draw mulitple things.
+One of the most common questions after first getting something up in WebGL is how do I draw multiple things.

 The first thing to realize is that with few exceptions, WebGL is like having a function someone wrote where instead of passing lots of parameters to the function you instead